 This recipe is based on my lemon sugar cookie recipe but I make the dough a little differently: I melt the butter and make the dough the night before.
 It isn’t necessary to do this but I find that a dough left to rest will intensify in flavor – exactly what I want for this cookie which is designed to be very lemony.

 So, the butter is melted then the sugars, vanilla and salt are stirred in and lastly the flour and baking soda.
 This also makes it easy for those who don’t have a mixer for creaming.

 Once the dough comes together like in the photo below, I’ll put it in an airtight container (or wrap it in plastic wrap) and leave it in the fridge overnight or at least for 2-4 hours.
 When it’s time to shape and bake the cookies you’ll want it to soften a bit, to make it scoop-able so take it out of the fridge 30 minutes before (or more if you’ve left it overnight).

 Before you begin shaping and baking is to dollop the curd onto some parchment paper and freeze it.
 You want it frozen solid before beginning otherwise you’ll have a mess on your hands when you try to shape the cookies.
 I like to freeze it for two hours before.

 Prepare two cookie sheets with parchment paper and preheat the oven.

-Once the cookie dough is softened, use a 1.5 tablespoon ice cream scoop or a measuring spoon to portion it into 3 tablespoons (one for the top half one for the bottom).
+Once the cookie dough is softened, use an ice cream scoop or a measuring spoon to portion it into 3 tablespoons (one for the top half one for the bottom).

 Then flatten out one of the halves with your thumbs and place a lemon curd dollop in it.
 The other half will go on top – it’s okay to leave a little lemon curd peeking out on the top (but not the sides or it will burst out).
 Seal the bottom and sides of the cookie dough.